factorial-io/ui_patterns_miyagi/readme.md

 ## Installation

-Install the module as usual, alll dependencies are handled by composer.
+Install the module as usual, all dependencies are handled by composer.

 ## Dependencies